SHIFT: Motion Alignment in Video Diffusion Models with Adversarial Hybrid Fine-Tuning: Experiments

 \textbf{Logit vs.\ Sigmoid Reward.} Our reward models are binary discriminators producing unbounded logits.
 We compare using the raw logit $r(\mathbf{x}) = f_\omega(\mathbf{x})$ versus the sigmoid probability $r(\mathbf{x}) = \sigma(f_\omega(\mathbf{x}))$ as the reward signal.
 The sigmoid saturates near 0 or 1 for large-magnitude logits, compressing the group-relative advantages $\tilde{A}^b = \tilde{r}^b - \bar{r}$ to near-zero variance and effectively stalling LoRA optimization.
 Raw logits preserve the full dynamic range of the discriminator's confidence, yielding well-separated advantages and meaningful gradient updates.
 Since raw logits are unbounded, we clip the computed advantages to a fixed range for stability, analogous to the clipping in PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms} and GRPO~\cite{shao2024deepseekmath}.
 We adopt clipped raw-logit rewards throughout all experiments.

-Additional ablations on temperature $\beta$ and replay factor $K$ are provided in the Appendix.
+Additional ablations on temperature $\beta$ and replay factor $K$ are provided in the supplementary material.
 In summary, smaller $\beta$ accelerates reward optimization but increases reward hacking, while moderate $\beta$ offers a better stability--quality tradeoff.
-Reducing $K$ from 10 to 5 causes only minor metric changes but increases wall-clock cost, indicating that SHIFT is robust to moderate off-policy replay.
-We also ablate the reward model architecture (ViT vs.\ ResNet backbones) and the LMR query point sampling strategy (uniform grid vs.\ random sampling) in the Appendix.
+Reducing $K$ from 10 to 5 causes minor metric changes but increases wall-clock cost, indicating that SHIFT is robust to moderate off-policy replay.
+We also ablate the reward model architecture (ViT vs.\ ResNet) and the LMR query point sampling strategy (uniform grid vs.\ random sampling) in the supplementary material.